Basantallam/FlappyBird-GL2D/README.md

 # FlappyBird-GL2D
-Simple Flappy bird Game using open source library GL2D in c++
+Simple Flappy bird Game using open source library Open GL 2D in c++

 How to Play:
 -Avoid barriers by clicking A to jump.